planarvoid/WordPress-Android/README.md

 ### Unit tests on command line

-You can run all or individual unit tests using Gradle. `cd` into the parent module, then run
+To run the unit test suite using Gradle, `cd` into the parent module, then run

     $ ./gradlew runUnitTests

-to run all tests, or

-    $ ./gradlew runUnitTests --tests *SimpleTrackingApiTest

-to run all tests inside a class, or
+At the time of this writing, we're still maintaining a legacy test suite based on Robolectric 1 (in `tests-robolectric`), which we're constantly chipping away at by either migrating useful tests to `src/test/java` or removing them.
+You can run these tests specifically via

-    $ ./gradlew runUnitTests --tests *SimpleTrackingApiTest.failedTest
+    $ ./gradlew runLegacyUnitTests

-to run one single test.

 **NOTE: for the legacy tests in tests-robolectric to run, you need to install the Android SDK platform v22 via the SDK manager**